MLB Friday scores, trade rumors, news, updates: Tanaka fans career-high 14; Yankees' win streak at five

 Cubs, Brewers clash

-The Cubs and Brewers will kick off a pivotal three-game series on Friday night.
+The Cubs and Brewers began a pivotal three-game series.
 The Cubs enter the series with a 1 1/2-game lead over the Brewers, and perhaps nothing embodies the recent direction of the teams -- Chicago is 8-2 over its last 10, while Milwaukee is 2-8 -- than the starting pitching matchup.

-The Cubs will trot out Jose Quintana to the mound for the third time.
+The Cubs trotted out Jose Quintana to the mound for the third time.
 In his first two starts with the Cubs, he's thrown 13 innings and allowed eight hits, three runs, and two walks while striking out 19 batters.
 In other words, he's back -- or on the way back, at least -- to his usual well-above-average self.

-The Brewers, conversely, are starting Brent Suter .
+The Brewers, conversely, started Brent Suter .
 To Suter's credit, he has posted impressive marks over his first 26 big-league appearances.
 Alas, nobody expects it to last -- in part because his fastball sits in the mid-to-upper-80s.
 Maybe Suter defies the odds and becomes baseball's newest, most successful junkballer.
 Don't bet on it though.

 Trade rumors